Please enable JavaScript to view this site.

 P value

-If the overall P value is large, the data do not give you any reason to conclude that the means differ.
+If the overall P value is large, the data do not give you any reason to conclude that the means of the populations that the samples were drawn from differ.
 Even if the population means were equal, you would not be surprised to find sample means this far apart just by chance.
 This is not the same as saying that the true means are the same.
 You just don't have compelling evidence that they differ.

-If the overall P value is small, then it is unlikely that the differences you observed are due to random sampling.
-You can reject the idea that all the populations have identical means.
-This doesn't mean that every mean differs from every other mean, only that at least one differs from the rest.
-Look at the results of post tests to identify where the differences are.
+If the overall P value is tiny: You conclude that t the population means from which the data were sampled are unlikely to be equal.
+This doesn't mean that every mean differs from every other mean, only that at least one probably differs from the rest.
+Look at the results of multiple comparison follow up tests to identify where the differences are.

 Tests for equal variances

-ANOVA is based on the assumption that the data are sampled from populations that all have the same standard deviations.
+ANOVA is based on the assumption that the data are sampled from populations that all have the same variance (this is equivalent to saying that they have the same standard deviation since variance is the square of standard deviation).
 Prism tests this assumption with two tests.
 It computes the Brown-Forsythe test and also (if every group has at least five values) computes Bartlett's test.
 There are no options for whether to run these tests.
 Prism automatically does so and always reports the results.

 Both these tests compute a P value designed to answer this question:

-If the populations really have the same standard deviations, what is the chance that you'd randomly select samples whose standard deviations are as different from one another (or more different) as they are in your experiment?
+If the populations really have the same variances (or standard deviations), what is the probability that the samples would have variances as dissimilar (or more dissimilar) as what you observed in your samples due to random sampling variability alone?

 Bartlett's test